 $ php bin/phpspec run

 Check out the PHPSpec manual, and make friends with it.
-It might take a while, but you will sooner or later notice that you switch from mass producing code to only producing what is really needed.
+It might take a while, but you will soon notice that you find yourself only producing the code you really need, instead of mass producing what you do not.

 Expect to see more about PHPSpec soon.
-One hint ahead of time: do not try to spec abstract classes, spec the implementations only!
+One hint as a preview: do not try to spec abstract classes, spec the implementations only!